openssl/openssl/NOTES-WINDOWS.md

        OpenSSL or
     - `perl Configure VC-WIN64-CLANGASM-ARM` if you want Windows on Arm (win-arm64) OpenSSL with assembly support using clang-cl as assembler or
-    - `perl Configure VC-CLANG-WIN64-CLANGASM-ARM` if you want Windows on ARm (win-arm64) OpenSSL using clang-cl as both compiler and assembler or
+    - `perl Configure VC-CLANG-WIN64-CLANGASM-ARM` if you want Windows on Arm (win-arm64) OpenSSL using clang-cl as both compiler and assembler or
     - `perl Configure VC-WIN32-HYBRIDCRT` if you want 32-bit OpenSSL dependent on the Universal CRT or